Skip to main content

 • being hit by falling objects.

-Common claims arising from serious injury from falls from heights include:
+Common causes of serious injury compensation claims arising from falls from heights include:

-• falling from unsafe public or school buildings, such as defective windows;
+• falling from unsafe public or school buildings;

-• unsafe hotels or holiday facilities, such as balconies, unguarded staircases or windows;
+• unsafe hotels or holiday facilities (balconies, unguarded staircases or windows);

-• unsafe leisure facilities, such as cable cars, rollercoasters;
+• unsafe leisure facilities (such as cable cars or roller coasters);

-• unsafe school or sporting facilities, such as climbing walls, zip wires, trampolines, gymnasium ropes.
+• unsafe school or sporting facilities (climbing walls, zip wires, trampolines, gymnasium ropes).

-However, most claims arise from accidents whilst working at heights, particularly in the construction industry, where it accounts for 60% of construction-related deaths.
+However, most working at heights claims arise from accidents in the construction industry, where falls account for more than half of all construction-related deaths.

-Examples of workplace accidents involving falling from heights leading to serious injury compensation claims include:
+Examples of workplace accidents involving falling from heights which lead to serious injury compensation claims include:

 • falling from rooftops;